-- 1. Obtain an electrophorus and rub the insulating plate with a piece of wool, fur, or cloth. - 2.
-Lower the pie pan onto the plate. - 3.
+- 1. Obtain an electrophorus and rub the insulating plate with a piece of wool, fur, or cloth. - Lower the pie pan onto the plate.
 Touch the pie pan with your finger.
-The pan should now be charged. - 4.
-Bring the pan in contact with an electroscope or hold it near a thin stream of water or small pieces of paper.
+The pan - should now be charged.
+Bring the pan in contact with an electroscope - Bring the pan in contact with an electroscope or hold it near a thin stream of water or small pieces of paper.